jonmjcooper/hello-world/README.md

 # hello-world
-Actor and artist exploring the world of code
+I'm an actor, writer, artist and personal trainer exploring the world of code.

+I make art and second breakfast.